Breast Pumps offer a Formula for Success

 What is a Breast Pump?

-A breast pump can be a manual- battery- or electrical device.
+A breast pump can be a manual breast pump- battery operated breast pump- or electrical breast pump.
 Their job is to extract milk from the mother’s breasts.
 You may even have seen them while you were in the nursing home.
 These hospital grade pumps are particularly useful for those new moms having difficulty with breastfeeding.
 These particular pumps are able to collect milk from both breasts at the same time.
 Mothers battling to get their baby to latch might appreciate one of these pumps as will mothers of premature babies.

 Some of the leading, most respected names in breast pumps –

-●Avent – they’ve enjoyed great success with their Isis breast pump
+●Avent – they’ve enjoyed great success with their Isis breast pump, although it is no longer in circulation now.

 ●Medela – a major manufacturer of breast pumps for many years